jasonsychau/graphql-w-persistent/README.md

 ## Looking for employment in the software space.
 I have experience with different disciplines, but it is hard to say I have much experience any one tech stack.
-I have experience with ReactJS, Python, Java, TypeScript, C#, C++, iOS Swift, and React Native (and AWS).
+I have experience with ReactJS, Python, Java, TypeScript, C#, C++, iOS Swift, and React Native (and AWS and build tools and continuous development or integrations tools like GitHub Actions).

 ## graphql-w-persistent